 Low protein intake is associated with hair loss.

 Protein malnutrition has been reported with duodenal switch, and in gastric bypass to a much lesser degree.
 Little is known about incidence, as only around eight percent of surgeons track labs such as total protein, albumen or prealbumen.
-Limited studies suggest that patients with the most rapid or greatest amounts of weight-loss are at greatest risk.3
+Limited studies suggest that patients with the most rapid or greatest amounts of weight-loss are at greatest risk.

-With surgical reduction of the stomach, hydrochloric acid,4 pepsinogen5 and normal churning are all significantly reduced or eliminated.
+With surgical reduction of the stomach, hydrochloric acid, pepsinogen and normal churning are all significantly reduced or eliminated.
 Furthermore, pancreatic enzymes that would also aid in protein digestion are redirected to a lower part of the small intestine.
 It is thus likely that maldigestion, rather than malabsorption, is responsible for most cases.
-Some studies have also implicated low protein intake.6 anemic patients with hair loss who were supplemented with 1.5 to 2 grams of l-lysine in addition to their iron therapy, ferritin levels increased more substantially over iron therapy alone.1
+Some studies have also implicated low protein intake.

 Research also indicates that low levels of the amino acid l-lysine can contribute to hair loss and that repletion of lysine stores may both improve iron status and hair regrowth.
-In a study of
+In a study of anemic patients with hair loss who were supplemented with 1.5 to 2 grams of l-lysine in addition to their iron therapy, ferritin levels increased more substantially over iron therapy alone. $^{1}$

 Many individuals believe that supplementing with or topically applying the nutrient biotin will either help to prevent hair loss or will improve hair regrowth.
 To date, there is no science that would support either of these presumptions.
-While biotin deficiency can cause dermatitis, hair loss is only known to occur in experimentally induced states in animal models or in extreme cases of prolonged diets composed exclusively of egg whites.7
+While biotin deficiency can cause dermatitis, hair loss is only known to occur in experimentally induced states in animal models or in extreme cases of prolonged diets composed exclusively of egg whites.